Keratoconus

 How is keratoconus usually managed?

-Where keratoconus is mild, you may achieve a good level of vision just by wearing glasses.
-However, if your cornea continues to become steeper and more cone-shaped, your sight may be better when you wear contact lenses.
-Contact lenses sit on the front of your eye, providing a regular front surface on the cornea and masking the irregularities due to keratoconus.
+Where keratoconus is mild, you may achieve a good level of vision just by wearing glasses or soft contact lenses.
+However, if your cornea continues to change shape, there may come a time when your vision with glasses isn’t as good as it could be.
+Your sight may be better when you wear rigid contact lenses instead.

 Contact lens wearers with keratoconus usually wear rigid gas permeable (RGP) lenses.
-However, there are various types of specialised contact lenses that can be fitted.
+However, there are various types of contact lenses that can be fitted.
 Your optometrist will be able to advise which is the best option for you.

 Are there any treatments for keratoconus?